Chapter 8:

 “How long have you had it?”

-“I think it’s been seven years now.”
+“I think it’s been thirteen years now.”

 “Did it come in a dream, like mine?
 Gilya said they mostly happen that way.”